sahakyanhk/iPBSA/README.md

 Usage: ./iPBSA.sh -r {.pdb} -l {dir} -n int -c bcc|gas

 -r receptor file in pdb format
--l path to the directory with small molecules (ligands shoud be in pdb format with added hydrogens)
+-l path to the directory with small molecules (ligands should be in pdb format with added hydrogens)
 -n number of parallel threads (defolt is 8)
 -c charge method BCC (defolt) or GAS